TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 6/Matthew 6.32.md

 ---

-For after all these things do the Gentiles seek; for your heavenly Father knoweth that ye have need of all these things.
+For the Gentiles seek after all these things; for your heavenly Father knows that you need all these things.